-Now, I don’t begrudge the nephrologists or intensivists one bit for this high paying procedure because what is not captured in that one fee is how hard they toil looking after very sick patient population the rest of the time.
+Now, I don’t begrudge the nephrologists or intensivists one bit.
+This high-paying procedure is one small piece.
+They toil looking after a very sick patient population.
 Much of that is not as well paid and it all averages out in the end.
 The good news is, you don’t need to be a dialyzer to get paid like one – albeit for a short burst of time.
-“How?”, you ask, “Are you loonie?”
+How?

-The answer is by being your own portfolio manager +/- financial advisor, and yes I am loonie.
+By being your own portfolio manager +/- financial advisor.

 We explored the sexy and complex world of financial advisors.
 Like lingerie, a financial advisor may enhance asset growth or just get in the way.
-Choosing an advisor, like shopping for naughty undergarments can be overwhelming and we tackled the often unspoken aspects of what to look for previously.
-That led to the natural question of:
+Choosing an advisor, like shopping for naughty undergarments can be overwhelming.

 Is it worth your time to learn to be your own financial advisor or should you just find a good fee-based advisor?